hadley/adv-r/Namespaces.md

 To export a method for a S3 generic function, add `S3method` roxygen tag: `@S3method function class`

 You may also want to make the distinction between functions for users and functions for other developers.
-Functions that might be useful for developers or power users should be exported by given `@keywords internal` so they don't show up in routine lists of function documentation.
+Functions that might be useful for developers or power users should be exported, but tagged with `@keywords internal` so they don't show up in routine lists of function documentation.

 ## Importing